INSIGHTS ON WEARABLES

-Smartwatches are amongst the most widespread wearable technology nowadays and perhaps one of the most challenging to design.
-Their proximity to the human body and position around a highly visible area poses unique design challenges that tech brands are still trying to solve.
+Smartwatches are among the most widespread wearable technology and perhaps one of the most challenging to design.
+Their proximity to the human body and position around a highly visible area pose unique design challenges that tech brands haven’t been able to address.

-When designing smartwatches, in fact, designers and engineers need to find a trade-off between three main opposing factors: Comfort, Performance and Battery life.
-While comfort is non-negotiable and performance is a key differentiator, battery life is often the factor that gets compromised, with leading smartwatches struggling to reach a one day battery life in normal usage.
+When designing smartwatches, designers and engineers often struggle to find a trade-off between three main opposing factors: Comfort, Performance and Battery life.

-In this article we will analyse how these three factors are driving the smartwatch market and will present possible ways to improve battery life and to minimise its negative impact on people’s lives.
+In this article we will analyse how these three factors are driving the smartwatch market and will explore whether creating a smartwatch without compromises is even possible.

 Comfort vs Performance vs battery life: a constant battle.